Stakeholder Analysis & Mapping with Example & Template

 Stakeholder Mapping is an effective process of finding the key stakeholders related to the project.
 It helps to learn about the stakeholders and identify all the individuals interested in the project outcome.
 Once all the stakeholders are identified, they can be mapped and categorized depending on different interests and engagement levels.

 Stakeholder analysis should always be done at the beginning of a project.
 Such analysis is helpful in the drafting of a log frame.
-Log frame is nothing but a general approach to project planning, monitoring, and evaluation in the form of a ‘logframe matrix’.
+A log frame is a general approach to project planning, monitoring, and evaluation in the form of a ‘logframe matrix’.
 Whenever log frames are reconsidered during the life cycle of a project, a stakeholder analysis will be useful.
-Which means whenever mid-term reviews or annual monitoring is handled, stakeholder analysis should be the part of it.
+This means that whenever mid-term reviews or annual monitoring take place, stakeholder analysis should be part of the exercise.

 Stakeholders Categorization